Easter Peril: Look Out for Lilies and Other Items

 “Even one bite of any part of the Easter lily plant can induce kidney failure and, if not treated very quickly, death.
-While not all species of lilies are toxic to cats, some, including daylilies, tiger lilies, lily of the valley, and Asiatic hybrids are also extremely toxic, highlighting the importance of awareness and of taking precautions to minimize the risk to our feline friends,” explains Dr. Bruce Kornreich, Associate Director of the Cornell Feline Health Center.
+While not all species of lilies are toxic to cats, some, including daylilies, tiger lilies, lily of the valley, and Asiatic hybrids are also extremely toxic, highlighting the importance of awareness and of taking precautions to minimize the risk to our feline friends,” explains Dr. Bruce Kornreich, director of the Cornell Feline Health Center.

 “If you notice your cat eating any part of these toxic plants, take him and the plant to a veterinarian immediately,” says Kornreich.
-“The prognosis of cats that have ingested toxic lilies is much better for cats who get to a veterinarian quickly after eating the plant,” says Kornreich.
+“The prognosis for cats that have ingested toxic lilies is much better for cats who get to a veterinarian quickly after eating the plant,” says Kornreich.

 “The best way to avoid this problem is to keep these toxic plants away from curious cats, either by not having them in the home at all, or by making sure to isolate cats from where they are kept,” says Kornreich.

 Another Easter hazard for curious cats is the artificial “grass” that’s popularly used in Easter baskets and other decorations.
-Cats are often attracted to the crinkly Easter decoration, but if swallowed and left untreated, the strands can get tangled in the small intestine.
+Cats are often attracted to this crinkly Easter decoration, but if swallowed and left untreated, the strands can get tangled in the small intestine.
 This can be fatal for cats.